autonomous019/Battlespace-of-Mind/README.md

+<h3>Derivative Work:</h3>

-Derivative Work:  <li><a href="https://github.com/autonomous019/ahronov-bohm-cybersecurity">Ahronov-Bohm Effect Cybersecurity Countermeasures to Neuroweapons</a> Using Ahronov-Bohm effect to firewall the human mind and brain implant technology.</li>
+<li><a href="https://github.com/autonomous019/ahronov-bohm-cybersecurity">Ahronov-Bohm Effect Cybersecurity Countermeasures to Neuroweapons</a> Using Ahronov-Bohm effect to firewall the human mind and brain implant technology.</li>

 <li><a href="https://github.com/autonomous019/entanglement-medicine">Entanglement Medicine</a>, Ahronov-Bohm effect induction of medicinals through Electro-Magnetic Resonance instead of the normal electrochemical pathways.